 Yet owning a goat can become even more complicated if you live in a condo or are part of a home owner’s association.
 Sometimes these regulations prohibit having goats as pets.

 To ensure that your goat can live happily with you, you should first start by looking into your city.
 They may allow goats but may also have conditions.
 For example, make goats may need to be neutered.

 Such is the case with San Diego.
-They allow the ownership of miniature goats like pygmy goats but require that they are dewormed and that the males are neutered.
+They allow the owner of miniature goats like pygmy goats but require that they are dewormed and that the males are neutered.
 They also have several other regulations that need to be adhered to.

 St. Petersburg FL also allows goats but requires that owners have at least a half-acre to keep them in.

 Rio Rancho NM allows goats in their city.